One-body dynamical correlation function of Lieb-Liniger model at finite temperature

 Being the simplest quantum integrable system \cite{Lieb}, the Lieb-Liniger model has been acting as a major subject of textbook materials for quantum many-body physics \cite{Giamarchi,Franchinni,QISM}.
 Nevertheless, the study of correlation functions is still notoriously difficult due to complexity of many-body eigenstates \cite{QISM}.
 Towards this end, much effort has been devoted to finding the determinant representations of various correlators through the algebraic Bethe ansatz (ABA) technique \cite{Korepin1982,Korepin1984,Slavnov,Slavnov1997}.

-These formidable formulas prevent the full access to correlated properties until their combination with numerics come true \cite{Caux2006,Caux2007,Caux2009,Panfil,SC,Caux2023,YYC2023}, making form factor approach manifests itself as an answer to the appeal of cutting-edge cold atom experiments \cite{Exp}.
-On the other hand, by restricting the number of excitations the DSF and spectral function were obtained for the low density region by utilizing the thermodynamic form factor \cite{Granet}.
-The quantum integral technique enables the evaluation of non-universal prefactors present in the bosonization theory as well \cite{Shashi}.
+These tedious formulas represent a big challenge for a full access to the correlated properties and thus intrigue the numerical methods that count in useful eigenstates and calculating the determinant expressions of form factors, such as ABACUS \cite{Caux2006,Caux2007,Panfil,Caux2009,Caux2023} and our recent achievements \cite{SC,YYC2023}.
+This technique provides a theoretical benchmark for the cold-atom experiments on correlated properties in 1D systems \cite{Exp}.
+On the other hand, by restricting the number of pairs of particle-hole excitation, the DSF and spectral function were obtained for the low-density region by utilizing the thermodynamic form factor \cite{Granet}.
+The quantum integrability technique enables evaluation of the nonuniversal prefactors present in bosonization theory as well \cite{Shashi}.

-Here we present a through study of 1BDCF for the Lieb-Liniger model at zero and finite temperatures with arbitrary interaction strengths, by utilizing form factor approach on basis of ABA and numerics.
-The spectral distributions, the line-shape of 1BDCF, the momentum distribution, and the one-body density matrix are obtained to reveal a deep insight into the dynamical behaviour of the Lie-Liniger model at finite temperatures.
+Here we present a thorough study on 1BDCF of the Lieb-Liniger model at zero and finite temperatures with arbitrary interaction strengths, by utilizing a form factor approach on basis of ABA and numerics.
+The spectral distributions, the line shape of 1BDCF, the momentum distribution, and the one-body density matrix are obtained to uncover the dynamical correlated properties of the Lieb-Liniger model at finite temperatures.